PROFILE

 independence, the Dutch retained control over

-steps toward self-government and independence.
+self-government and independence.

-Negotiations with the Dutch on the
+Negotiations with the Dutch on the incorporation

-failed, and armed clashes broke out between
+clashes broke out between Indonesian and Dutch

-Indonesian and Dutch troops in 1961.
-In August
+troops in 1961.
+In August 1962, the two sides

-1962, the two sides reached an agreement, and
+reached an agreement, and Indonesia assumed

-for Irian Jaya on May 1, 1963.
-The Indonesian
+May 1, 1963.
+The Indonesian Government conducted

-Government conducted an "Act of Free Choice" in
+an "Act of Free Choice" in Irian Jaya under UN

-which 1,025 Irianese representatives of local
+representatives of local councils agreed by

+subsequent UN General Assembly resolution

+confirmed the transfer of sovereignty to

 Indonesia.
-A subsequent UN General Assembly

-resolution confirmed the transfer of sovereignty

-to Indonesia.
 Opposition to Indonesian

-Papua or West Papua, gave rise to small-scale
+administration of Papua gave rise to small-scale

 guerrilla activity in the years following